AI voice receptionist for small business: what it is, what it costs, and whether it is worth it

 What an AI voice receptionist costs in 2026

-Pricing lands in a wide band depending on call volume, how many things you want it to handle, and how deeply it connects to your calendar and CRM.
-As a rough map for 2026: simple answer-and-message services start low, in the tens of dollars a month.
+Pricing lands in a wide band depending on call volume, how much you want it to handle, and how deeply it connects to your calendar and CRM.
+Rough map for 2026: simple answer-and-message services start low, in the tens of dollars a month.
 Systems that book appointments, qualify leads, and sync to your tools run higher.
-A fully custom build, tuned to your business, your scripts, and your software, is priced as a project.
+A fully custom build, tuned to your business, your scripts, your software, is priced as a project.

-For comparison, a full-time human receptionist runs roughly $35,000 to $45,000 a year before benefits, and still goes to lunch, gets sick, and can only take one call at a time.
+For comparison, a full-time human receptionist runs $35,000 to $45,000 a year before benefits, and still goes to lunch, gets sick, and can only take one call at a time.
 An AI system answers unlimited simultaneous calls and never clocks out.
-That math is why service businesses are adopting it quickly.
+That math is why service businesses are moving on this fast.

 Do not buy on price alone.
-The cheapest tool that mishandles your callers costs you more than the money you saved.
+The cheapest tool that mishandles your callers costs you more than what you saved.
 Judge it on how it sounds, how well it books the appointment, and how cleanly it hands off to you.

 §